calaldees/blog/softwareEnginering/CodeReviewProcess.md

 Intended Culture: "It is height of bad manners to refuse and offer of code review" (A reference to Red Dwarf: Series 4: Holo-ship)

+A culture of *professional comradery* is a key component to effective collaboration.
+If developers don't like being in each others company, they will want the code review to be over a quickly as possible.
+The code review will not be thorough.

+Managers
+* Must be tollerant of
+* When hiring, it is important to consider _team fit_.
+Imagine how this new hire would communicate with the existing team.

 ### Why have such regular reviews?

 > Analogy: Why do you brush your teeth twice a day?
 You could just see a dentist/hygienist once every 6 months for a clean and maybe a filling